welpblah/welpblah.github.io/site/resources.md

 # resources

-<aside>The web today may consist of an anxiety-producing overbundance of labyrinths, but here and there, we come across the noteworthy. <br><br> The list below represents some resources I, myself, use or have used and recommend.</aside>
+<aside>The web today may consist of an anxiety-producing overabundance of labyrinths, but here and there, we come across the noteworthy. <br><br> The list below represents some resources I, myself, use or have used and recommend.</aside>

 ## software